ucdavis-bioinformatics-training/2025-Spring-BIS180L/rnaseq/data_reduction/02-alignment_mm.md

     <img src="alignment_mm_figures/index_igv7.png" alt="index_igv7" width="80%" style="border:5px solid #ADD8E6;"/>

-1. Lets take a look at the alignment associated with the gene __Fn1__, and if for some reason it doesn't find HBB (web IGV can be fickle) go to position __chr1:71,610,633-71,628,073__.
+1. Lets take a look at the alignment associated with the gene __Fn1__, and if for some reason it doesn't find Fn1 (web IGV can be fickle) go to position __chr1:71,610,633-71,628,073__.
 If you don't see any reads, this likely means your in the wrong genome, double check that it says **mm39** in the top left.

     <img src="alignment_mm_figures/index_igv8.png" alt="index_igv8" width="80%" style="border:5px solid #ADD8E6;"/>